meinside/meinside.github.io/_posts/2014-08-26-Gogs-on-Raspberry-Pi.md

 ----

-## 1. Checkout and build Gogs source code
+## 1-A. Checkout and build latest Gogs source code

-Gogs has no pre-built binaries for Raspberry Pi yet, so there's only one choice: [Install From Source Code](http://gogs.io/docs/installation/install_from_source.html).
+If you want to build Gogs from the source code, here is the way: [Install From Source Code](http://gogs.io/docs/installation/install_from_source.html).

 ### a.
 If you don't need SQLite3/Redis/Memcache support,